Skip to content

 This is the pattern to teach in tours: define the input under Inputs, then show a real step consuming it in Properties.

-Use the same pattern for route params: define them under Inputs, type them, then bind them in the consuming step.
+Use the same pattern for route params: define them under Inputs, type them, then bind them in the step that uses them.

 You now know where URL-based inputs come from and how to bind them.